emonson/MAPA_cpp/README.md

-This is a C++ implementation of MAPA Code based on Mauro Maggioni & Guangiang Chen's Matlab code, specifically targeted to perform text-based document clustering to be imported into the Jigsaw Visual Analytics plaform from John Stasko's lab at Georgia Tech (see more details below).
+This is a C++ implementation of MAPA Code based on Mauro Maggioni & Guangiang Chen's Matlab code, specifically targeted to perform text-based document clustering to be imported into the [Jigsaw Visual Analytics plaform for Exploring and Understanding Document Collections][Jigsaw] from [John Stasko's lab at Georgia Institute of Technology][Stasko].
 A PDF of the original paper describing the algorithm can be obtained from http://www.math.duke.edu/~mauro/Papers/mapa_for_cvpr2011.pdf

+This is a command line application with many adjustable options (see Usage below) which can read in a document corpus which is either stored in a Jigsaw .jig data file, or as a collection of text documents in a directory.
+The output is an XML file describing the document clusters, which can be imported into Jigsaw.

 A modified version of the Matlab code is included in this repository in the `matlab/` directory.
 The original code can be obtained from Guangliang Chen's old Duke page at http://www.math.duke.edu/~glchen/mapa.html

+[Jigsaw]: http://www.cc.gatech.edu/gvu/ii/jigsaw/ "Jigsaw: Visual Analytics for Exploring and Understanding Document Collections"
+[Stasko]: http://www.cc.gatech.edu/home/stasko/ "John Stasko's lab at Georgia Tech"

 ### System Requirements

-Tested on OS X 10.9, Ubuntu 14 64-bit, and Windows 7 64-bit with MS Visual
-Studio Professional 2013.
+The code will build, and has been tested on OS X 10.9, Ubuntu 14 64-bit, and Windows 7 64-bit with MS Visual Studio Professional 2013.

-**Git**

-**[CMake][]** is used for the build system.
-Build out of source from the root directory.
-The main MAPA clustering application and custom code is in the src/ directory.
+[CMake][] is used for the build system, and in principle is the only external requirement that isn't included with the repository besides compilers.

+### Building

+- #### Mac OS X
+On Mac OS X (tested on 10.9),

+- #### Ubuntu

+- #### Windows 7

+### Usage

+### Support

+This work was developed with support from the NSF FODAVA (Mathematical Foundations of Visual Analytics) program grant, "Mathematical Foundations of Multiscale Graph Representations and Interactive Learning", NSF-CCF-11-32184.

 ### Dependencies (all included)